africanproofs/apregister/README.md

 > **Power-user path:** the contract is the API.
 One `cast send`, one JSON file you host yourself.
 See [`docs/register.md`](docs/register.md).

+## How it works

+In a permissionless manner, the contract facilitates a decentralized method to:

+1. notify the ecosystem about chain infrastructure offerings, and
+2. allow for an exchange of meta-information among and about chain providers, developers, validators, wallets, exchanges, dApps, and AI agents.

+### From the participant side

+The contract exposes two state-altering functions: `register` and `unregister`.

+A call to `register(participantType, infoURI)` takes two parameters:

+1. `participantType` — a numeric enum slot from 0 to 19.
+Slots 0-7 are named (`Provider`, `DeFi`, `Wallet`, `Tool`, `FAssetsAgent`, `Exchange`, `App`, `AgenticAI`); slots 8-19 are reserved for future use without a contract redeploy.
+2. `infoURI` — an HTTPS URL (max 256 bytes) pointing to a JSON-LD file you host yourself.
+That file carries everything that isn't on-chain: name, logo, description, services, social handles, infrastructure declarations.

+The new record defaults to `active = true`.
+It is the signer's address (`msg.sender`) that is used as the index key for the record.

+A call to `unregister()` takes no parameters and sets `active` to `false`.
+No data is removed.
+A subsequent call to `register` will set `active` back to `true`.

+An update to the record is triggered when the sender submits another `register` call with new parameters.
+Same-address re-register is an upsert.

+The participant must sign the `register` and `unregister` transactions.
+Provider type (slot 0) is the only type with an on-chain identity gate: on Flare mainnet, the signing wallet must be a registered identity in Flare's `VoterRegistry`.
+All other types are open to any wallet.

+### From the data-consumer side

+Once registered, other stakeholders — dApp developers, indexers, wallets, registries — use the information as a reference and a starting point in sourcing data about deployed chain infrastructure.
+Interaction happens through several read functions:

+- `getAllParticipants()` returns every registered address, active or inactive.
+- `getActiveParticipants()` returns only addresses with `active = true`.
+- `getParticipantsByType(participantType)` filters the active set by type slot.
+- `getParticipant(address)` returns the full record as a struct: `(owner, participantType, infoURI, active, index, registeredAt, updatedAt)`.
+- `getParticipants(offset, limit)` paginates for on-chain consumers that cannot afford the O(n) iteration of the first three calls.
+- `participantCount()`, `activeCount()`, `typeCount(participantType)` return counts.

+Off-chain consumers fetch the JSON-LD at each `infoURI` for rich metadata.
+See [`docs/participant-json.md`](docs/participant-json.md) for the schema and hosting guidance.

+The contract has no admin facility.
+The identity registry address is pinned at deploy time and is `immutable`.
+No upgrade path, no privileged role, no funds held.

 ## Contract

 ### Write Functions